Podcasting Consistency: How Often Should You Publish?

 Leah Bryant [00:13:15]:

-You could stay anonymous, or tell me your name.
-You might just hear it answered in a future episode.
 Until next time, keep it consistent, keep it aligned, and keep it seamless.
-Bye for now.

 headshot of Leah Bryant Co, host of podcasting problem solver